Do Reading Slumps Mean You're Burnt Out? (Not Just Bored)

 If you're burnt out, you need more than a good book.
 You need rest, support, boundaries, and time.

 If you desperately want to read but can't focus, you're not losing your ability.
-You're overwhelmed.

 Your love of reading is still there.
 It's just buried under burnout.